StarDylan/SongStackify/performance_writeup.md

 | Planning Time: 0.241 ms                                                                                              |
 | Execution Time: 67.724 ms                                                                                            |

 Woah, thats a really big sequential scan!
-Lets add an index on `user_id` and see if that helps:
+Lets add an index on `user_id` and see if that helps to reduce the number of rows we need to scan:
 ```sql
 CREATE INDEX song_history_user_id_index ON song_history(user_id);
 ```